 Hoofnagle has written extensively in the fields of information privacy, the law of unfair and deceptive practices, consumer law, and cybercrime.
 His recent work includes: What We Buy When We “Buy Now,” 165 U. Penn.
-L. Rev. 317 (2017) (with Aaron Perzanowski), The FTC's Internal Privacy Struggle, in Cambridge Handbook of Consumer Privacy (Evan Selinger, Jules Polonetsky, & Omer Tene, eds)(Cambridge University Press forthcoming 2017); Online Pharmacies and Technology Crime, in The Handbook of Technology, Crime and Justice (Michael McGuire and Thomas J. Holt, eds.)
-(Routledge Press 2016); Free: Accounting for the Costs of the Internet's Most Popular Price, 61 UCLA L. Rev. 606 (2014) (with Jan Whittington); Alan Westin's Privacy Homo Economicus, 49 Wake Forest L. Rev. 261 (2014) (with Jennifer Urban); Unpacking Privacy's Price, 90 North Carolina L. Rev. 1327 (2012) (with Jan Whittington); and Behavioral Advertising: The Offer You Cannot Refuse, 6 Harvard L. & Policy Rev. 273 (2012).
+L. Rev. 317 (2017) (with Aaron Perzanowski), The FTC's Internal Privacy Struggle, in Cambridge Handbook of Consumer Privacy (Evan Selinger, Jules Polonetsky, & Omer Tene, eds)(Cambridge University Press 2018); Online Pharmacies and Technology Crime, in The Handbook of Technology, Crime and Justice (Michael McGuire and Thomas J. Holt, eds.)
+(Routledge Press 2017); Free: Accounting for the Costs of the Internet's Most Popular Price, 61 UCLA L. Rev. 606 (2014) (with Jan Whittington); Alan Westin's Privacy Homo Economicus, 49 Wake Forest L. Rev. 261 (2014) (with Jennifer Urban); Unpacking Privacy's Price, 90 North Carolina L. Rev. 1327 (2012) (with Jan Whittington); and Behavioral Advertising: The Offer You Cannot Refuse, 6 Harvard L. & Policy Rev. 273 (2012).

 Hoofnagle co-chairs the annual Privacy Law Scholars Conference.
-He is a member of the San Francisco Electronic Crimes Task Force and Palantir's Council on Privacy and Civil Liberties.
+He is a member of the San Francisco Electronic Crimes Task Force and is an advisor to Palantir Technologies.

 He is licensed to practice in California and Washington, D.C.

 B.A., University of Georgia (1996)